top

 Chinese opera or theatre is called "GNIOU" (งิ้ว) in Thai language.
 Actors use Chinese language during "GNIOU" performances.
 So when Thai people go to see Chinese opera, most of them don't understand a single word but can enjoy the beautiful clothes, the actors' lyric voice.

-Not so long ago, these theatres performances have popular success.
-It was an opportunity to go out, to have some fun.
-But now these performances are seldom.
-Younger generations prefer Thai or American movies.
 But "GNIOU" performances are not dying.
 Now most actors are Thai actors coming from "ISAN" (อีสาน - northeastern part of Thailand).
 "GNIOU" performances are made to offer a gift to Chinese gods.
 So now performances are often made in front of a non living audience.

-During Thai feasts, there is sometimes a mix of "GNIOU", "LIKAY" (ลิเก - Thai traditional song and dance drama) performances, stalls with food, offering to Chinese gods and to Buddhist statues.
-Everybody go there, come back, discuss.
-Don't expect silence.
-Anyway nobody is understanding.
+During Thai festivals, there is sometimes a mix of Chinese opera, "LIKAY" (ลิเก - Thai traditional song and dance drama) performances, stalls with food, offering to Chinese gods and to Buddhist statues.

 CHINESE NEW YEAR'S DAY